DavePearce/JBuildFS/README.md

 ## Overview

-`JBuildSled` is a library for implementing [key-value stores](https://en.wikipedia.org/wiki/Key%E2%80%93value_database) that supports specific features for building compilers.
+`JBuildStore` is a library for implementing [key-value stores](https://en.wikipedia.org/wiki/Key%E2%80%93value_database) that supports specific features for building compilers.
 Content is stored in a binary form, and is read into corresponding in-memory structures